monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 - Re-run counterfactual evaluation.
 - Monitor fairness continuously post-deployment.

-Fairness is not a one-time certification.
-It requires ongoing validation.
+Fairness is not a one-time certification; it requires continuous monitoring and validation.

 ---